 - “Partner” is more than a buzzword.
 That agile approach means that while the word “client” is technically correct, that the word “partner” provides a better description.
 Innovators know there will be twists and turns in the road to success, and that there will be compromise on both sides of a relationship.
 Just as we put in the extra effort when needed on a project, our client-partners are always willing to listen and respond as the process unfolds.

 - Passion.
-This might be my favorite.
+This is my favorite.
 An innovator is never a cog in a big machine.
 Innovators have passion and energy, and they always know that what they are creating will make the world a better place.
 Putting that kind of energy into the world always has an equal and opposite reaction, and it’s the kind of reaction that’s kept us passionate about this work for nearly two decades.